Thomas L. Golden: History

 Golden helped lay out the townsite, but did not remain there.
 He teamed with others in July to establish Golden Gate City nearby at the mouth of Golden Gate Canyon.
 Golden opened a storage and commission business and is said to be the first in the area to advertise his prices.
 Around 1860, Golden was elected to the legislature of the provisional government of Jefferson Territory, organized by area citizens in hopes of federal recognition.
 Golden's correspondence may be read in the Missouri Republican and Western Mountaineer, two newspapers from this time.

 On September 24, 1860, Golden was married to Miss Fletcher at Nevada City.
 He was referred to by the title of Captain, though the presumable military origin of this rank remains unknown.
 Golden left the area around 1861, shortly after the American Civil War began.
 Many Colorado Southerners were harassed by their Northern neighbors, and Golden was rumored to have returned home.
 George A. Jackson, also from the south, joined the Confederate Army, but returned after the war and spent the rest of his life around Colorado.

 Finding that Golden was not a landholder in the town, some historians later speculated it might not have been named for Golden, but instead after gold.
 However, a 1904 account written by George West, who helped lead the town's organization, proves the town was indeed named for the Colorado pioneer.

+Ultimately Golden descendants returned to Colorado and the Denver area.
+Golden's great-grandson, Lt.
+Richard H. Golden, was a Denver native who served in World War II as a Navy pilot flying with Composite Squadron 13 (VC-13).
+He perished on May 10, 1943 when his airplane crashed in an accident near Fentress landing field near Princess Anne, Virginia.
+Lt.
+Golden was buried with full military honors at Mt.
+Olivet Cemetery, within view of the locations of both Arapahoe City and Golden that his ancestor knew.